jayveebustarde/react-bootstrap-personal/README.md

 You’ll need to configure your service ID, template ID, and public API key as environment variables (see `ContactForm` for exact usage).
 These are accessed via `import.meta.env`, consistent with Vite’s environment variable system.

 >Make sure not to commit your secrets to version control.
-Use a `.env` file locally and configure environment variables in your hosting provider (Azure).
+Use an `.env` file locally and configure environment variables in your hosting provider (Azure).

 ---